markdwags/Razor/help/docs/advanced.md

 * **Open Data Directory**
     * Opens Windows Explorer to the folder containing your profiles and macros.
-* **Backup Profiles and Macros**
-    * Creates a backup in a separate folder of your current profiles and macros.
 * **Enable packet logging**
     * This feature will save all packets flowing between the UO client and server.
 Useful for debugging purposes but when enabled can slow down Razor and eventually cause a large file to be created if not disabled.
 * **Negotiate features with server**